Crystal-Donna Roberts

 Crystal-Donna Roberts (13 October 1984 – 6 March 2025) was a South African actress, presenter and writer.
 Her films included The Endless River (2015) and Krotoa (2017).

 Life and career

 Roberts spent her early childhood in Cape Town, living in Bonteheuwel, Kensington, and Factreton.
 She completed her secondary education in Bloemfontein.
 She went on to graduate with a Bachelor of Arts in Drama and Theatre from the University of the Free State in 2005.
 A year later, she moved back to Cape Town where she briefly worked as a high-school drama teacher before pursuing acting as a career.

-Roberts died from breast cancer in Pretoria, Gauteng, on 6 March 2025, at the age of 40.
+Roberts died from breast cancer in Cape Town, on 6 March 2025, at the age of 40.